 Watercolor: Methods and Techniques

 There are so many exciting and different ways to approach a watercolor painting, but what are the best applications for all of these techniques?
-Come discover the limitless possibilities of this versatile medium.
-Working from both still-life objects, design exercises and photographs we will explore topics of color mixing, value and composition.
-Learn expressive brushwork, clear vibrant glazing, lifting, masking/ stencils, pour painting and spattering techniques that will give your paintings more energy and emotional impact.
+In this online class, discover the limitless possibilities of this versatile medium.
+Working from both your own still-life objects, design exercises and photographs we will explore topics of color mixing, value and composition.
+Learn expressive brushwork, clear vibrant glazing, lifting, masking/stencils, pour painting and spattering techniques that will give your paintings more energy and emotional impact.

 What you will learn:

 Brushstrokes and washes

 Reserving whites, glazing, and layering

 A water bucket/container

 Brushes: Small round soft brush (#6), Medium round soft brush (#12), 1″ Flat Brush